We are updating our new website in stages. This page will be changed to the new design but is not currently optimised for mobile devices.

-On 3 February 1954 the royal barge pulled into Farm Cove, Sydney.
-The newly crowned Queen Elizabeth II stepped ashore, becoming the first reigning monarch to visit Australia.
+On 3 February 1954, the royal barge pulled into Farm Cove, Sydney.
+The newly crowned Queen Elizabeth II stepped ashore, becoming the first reigning British monarch to visit Australia.
 Australians responded passionately to the young Queen, turning out in their millions to catch a brief glimpse of their sovereign.
-Fifty years on, it is fascinating to look back on this, the most celebrated of royal tours.

 For the next two months, until her departure from Fremantle, the Queen's visit provided Australians with a chance to celebrate and demonstrate their loyalty.
 Almost three-quarters of the Australian population took advantage of the opportunity, seeing the Queen at least once during the visit.

 The Queen also touched people on a personal level.
-One such face among the crowd was Gold Coast resident Cecil Ballard Junior.
-His interest in the royal family began in the late 1940s, when he embarked on a lifelong passion for collecting royal memorabilia.
+Gold Coast resident Cecil Ballard Junior's interest in the royal family began in the late 1940s, when he started collecting royal memorabilia.
 Much of Cecil's collection is now part of the National Museum's collection.

-Cecil's collection, which formed an important part of Royal Romance, shows how the monarch, the representative of the Crown's authority, can enter the individual's life through day-to-day objects such as plates, cups, saucers and other memorabilia.
+Cecil's collection, which formed an important part of Royal Romance, shows how the monarch, the representative of the Crown's authority, can be personally celebrated in one person's life through everyday objects such as plates, cups, saucers and other memorabilia.